jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

-A parent block is sorta like a globality in that way.
+A parent block is sorta like a module in that way.

-Globality and triangle are alike.
+Module and triangle are alike.
 They ...

 -----

 I might want to switch the square and pentagon symbols.
-A square would then become a globality.
+A square would then become a module.
 A pentagon would become an execution point and then execution would look like neurons between which electrons are shot...

 -----